 Vertical talus is an uncommon form of rigid flat foot, which is recognized at birth.
 The foot is fixed in a severely flattened position and cannot be manually mobilized or corrected.
 This rare condition requires surgery at an early age followed by casting, physical therapy, splints and arch supports once the child begins to walk.

 Most children with flat feet also have tight Achilles tendon or calf muscles, known as Equinus, which contributes to the condition.

 Equinus or Toe Walking

 Equinus is a term used to describe when the foot is in the position of pointing the toes down, similar to how a horse walks.
 It is the result of tight calf muscles and Achilles tendon and causes the majority of foot and ankle problems.
-Most of the time, Equinus contractures can be treated with stretching, bracing and physical therapy, but sometimes require relatively minor surgery to straighten out the foot.
+Most of the time, Equinus contractures can be treated with stretching, bracing and physical therapy, but sometimes the conditions require relatively minor surgery to straighten out the foot.

 Toe walking is another relatively common condition in kids that typically responds to conservative treatment.
 This is also closely tied to Equinus in many cases.
 Again, stretching the associated tight Achilles tendon and calf muscles is the key to successful treatment.
 Physical therapists who specialize in kids can be of great assistance as well, but behavioral modification (relentless reminders) with focused parental attention is often necessary to correct this problem.
 Fortunately, if treated appropriately, most kids grow out if this phase and go on to walk normally without consequence.